-Unwed births prior to July 1995, all adoption records, and all legal name changes must be obtained from the State Department of Health.
-You may call 515-281-4944 or visit the State Department of Health website.
+Single parent births prior to 1986, all adoption records, and all legal name changes must be obtained from the State Department of Health.
+You may call Vital Chek at 1-866-809-0290.
+You may also send a written application.

-Local Registrars Local registrars are located in county recorder offices.
-Those offices are responsible for maintaining records of birth, death and marriages that have occurred in that county.
+Local registrars are located in county recorder offices.
+Those offices are responsible for maintaining records of birth, death, and marriages that have occurred in that county.

-Vital records are available at the Recorder's Office for the years 1880 - 1920 and 1942 - present.
-This office does have some records starting at 1854.
-The State Department of Health has the records for 1921-1941.
+Vital records are available at the Recorder's Office for the years 1880 to 1920 and 1942 to the present.
+This office does have some records starting in 1854.
+The State Department of Health has the records for 1921 to 1941.

 Local registrars, however, do not have code authority to have on record the following information:

-- Any record ordered seal by a court of law
+- Any record ordered sealed by a court of law

-This office can issue a certified copy of a death certificate back to 1954 regardless of where the death occurred in the State of Iowa.
+This office can issue a certified copy of a death or marriage certificate back to 1954 regardless of where the death or marriage occurred in the State of Iowa.
 We can issue certificates for Floyd County deaths and marriages from 1880 to the present time.
 This office can issue a certified copy of a birth certificate back to 1988 regardless of where the birth occurred in the State of Iowa.
 We can issue certificates for Floyd County births from 1880 to the present time.